ericjiang18/Jamison-s-Caterpillar-Conjecture-Full-Proof/README.md

 `main.pdf` is the complete 28-page manuscript.

+## Questions

+For every integer $n\ge1$, every tree on $n$ vertices maximizing the mean order of its nonempty connected induced vertex subsets is a caterpillar.
+Consequently, for every $n$, a caterpillar attains the maximum mean subtree order among all $n$-vertex trees.

 ## Mathematical status

 This is a complete **written computer-assisted proof candidate**, not a confirmed